 Volcanoes Safaris is the only company in the world to focus exclusively on the gorilla and chimpanzee parks of Uganda and Rwanda, a very rare and distinct type of eco-tourism.
 We have three lodges near the mountain gorilla parks: Virunga Lodge in Rwanda and Bwindi Lodge and Mount Gahinga Lodge in Uganda.
 Kyambura Gorge Lodge and Kibale Lodge, opening in early 2024, focus on the chimpanzees.

-Each of our lodges are connected to unique community and conservation projects, developed by the Volcanoes Safaris Partnership Trust, which allow guests to experience the local community and participant in eco-tourism and community-based conservation.
+Each of our lodges are connected to unique community and conservation projects, developed by the Volcanoes Safaris Partnership Trust, which allow guests to experience the local community and participate in eco-tourism and community-based conservation.